Bynder/headless-cms-example/README.md

 CONTENT_CREDITS_FIELD_UUID=<uuid-of-credits-field>
 ```

-Discovering these can be tricky so we built a tool to help you generate the `.env` file automatically.
+Discovering these can be tricky, so we built a tool to help you generate the `.env` file automatically.
 You can run the following command (you'll need your email, api key and project id);

 ```
 yarn && yarn env --email=<email> --apiKey=<api-key> --projectId=<projectId>